 The Micro Reserve concept came about while doing fire prevention and nature restoration work on our south facing land across the river.
 With the help of interns and volunteers and the tools (Pullerbears) we were able to buy through the 2017 fire prevention campaign, we started experimenting and learning how to speed up the natural process towards a native and more fire resistant open forest ecosystem.

 Most nature conservation and restoration projects involve large areas of protected land and are labeled (for instance) as a National Park or Reserve.
 For the conservation of species and ecosystems the scale of the protected area is important which is why it is mostly projects that cover large areas that get an official and protected status.
 Besides these official conservation areas there are also many privately or collectively (commons or non-profit) owned small pieces of land where people are doing their best to restore or conserve nature.
 These efforts might not all be run by ecologists but most of them are based in common sense and some level of ecoliteracy and support local biodiversity.

 Such is the case at Moinhos do Dão ~ Eco Quinta.
 This quinta covers only 3.5 hectares but includes various ecosystems and microclimates and all the biodiversity* that comes with them.
 Ours is not the only quinta commitment to supporting local biodiversity and we believe that all the little bits help and together they can make a big difference.
-That is why we are promoting and developing the concept of a Micro Reserve – a small area of land where an effort is made to conserve and restore nature for the purpose of providing habitat and of being a stepping stone for endemic flora and fauna.
+That is why we started calling the land where we do our restoration and conservation work a Micro Reserve and we started thinking about how to multiply the idea.
+More about that in the chapter: Learning and sharing: the Mirco Reserve as a Pilot Project.

 * Ecosystems and biodiversity at Moinhos do Dão.